-John Howard Yoder Digest: Recent Articles About Sexual Abuse and Discernment
+John Howard Yoder Digest: Collected Articles About Sexual Abuse and Discernment

 In early June of 2013, responding to a book review written in The Mennonite, Barbra Graber created a Facebook note about John Howard Yoder’s abuses and what the church must do to work towards accountability and healing.
 A lively discussion ensued and she continues to add to and revise the piece based on questions, discussion, and new information from responders.

 On July 17, 2013 her article titled, What’s to be done about John Howard Yoder, was published on the Our Stories Untold website.

 Following publication, Ruth Krall offered her recent writings as a resource that look specifically at the abuses perpetuated by Yoder.
 Beginning with Volume One: The Elephants in God’s Living Room: Clergy Sexual Abuse and Institutional Clericalism.
 All three volumes can be found at her website, as well as a John Howard Yoder Annotated Timeline.